Early Williamsburg history is highlighted with costumed Colonial characters portraying 18th-century life at the largest living history museum

 After a full day of exploring, relax at a historic tavern like King’s Arms Tavern for a colonial-inspired meal.
 Established in 1772 by Jane Vobe, this tavern was once described as a place “where the best people resorted.”
 Enjoy 18th-century-inspired recipes illuminated by candlelight.

-The unique draw of Colonial Williamsburg is it is more than just a museum.
+The unique draw of Colonial Williamsburg is it is more than just a living history museum.
 It is a way to travel back in time and see the smallest of details as they were during the colonial era.
-Every day there are interactive events that allow visitors to take part in experiences that are otherwise rarely a part of our modern world.
-Stroll through the quaint car-free streets, take a carriage ride, shoot a musket, participate in a local court session, or visit the local silversmith shop.
 Colonial Williamsburg is a place for all interests and for all ages, and there is no shortage of learning and fun to be had at any time of year.